Skip to main content

 Why Cardinality Matters

 Siemens Polarion ALM allows any work item to link to any number of other work items through link roles.
 This open-ended flexibility means Polarion itself does not enforce limits like “a hazard must link to at least one risk control” or “a system requirement should derive from exactly one user need.”
-Powersheet’s domain model introduces cardinality as a semantic layer on top of Polarion’s link roles.
+Powersheet’s data model introduces cardinality as a semantic layer on top of Polarion’s link roles.
 Think of it like database schema design: just as a relational database enforces foreign key constraints, Powersheet’s cardinality settings enforce relationship multiplicity in the user interface.

 Cardinality Options